riteshrajpt/BharatVidyapeeth/README.md

-# BharatVidyapeeth Edtech Project
+# Lumora OTT Project

-BharatVidyapeeth is an EdTech platform designed to empower students by providing access to quality educational content.
+Lumora OTT is an EdTech platform designed to empower students by providing access to quality educational content.
 This project aims to provide a range of features that help students and educators interact efficiently, offering resources, courses, assessments, and communication tools.

 ## Table of Contents